Meet the Leadership and Management Team

 When I am not at work I am a complete history buff, so give me a battlefield or a castle and I am in my element!

-Nicky Wooldridge – Finance Director
+Nicky Wooldridge – Director of Finance

 I started my career in finance in the private sector, working my way from trainee to qualified accountant, spending a total of 18 years in the manufacturing industry.